Introduction

 Some of the results of the survey are biased since our participant selection was not random and may not reflect the general needs of the disabled population.
 However, it does highlight a very important point; The independence and community participation that outdoor mobility devices bring and the positive effects it has on the user, namely access to education and economic independence.

-Since one size fits all is not how wheelchair design should work [19], we confirm that even for this positively skewed education community, there are a lot of unmet needs that need to be addressed and other surveys should be conducted similarly in other Indian cities.
+19], we confirm that even for this positively skewed education community, there are a lot of unmet needs that need to be addressed and other surveys should be conducted similarly in other Indian cities.
 Another factor for conducting such a study was to understand and find out the unmet needs of the knowledge workforce with disability so that when a person loses the ability to perform their previous work due to the disability due to some disease or injury, their transition (or upskill) to knowledge workforce with a bit more ease.
 They should not face difficulty due to a lack of suitable assistive devices for their economic and social independence.

 The data we had collected had some gaps in between and it was self-reported, so there are chances for discrepancies, especially concerning medical facts or economic facts.
 A random study conducted out of participants selected from a database, which is fed information about the health status directly from the hospitals/medical facility would be of great help.